zenpa1/budget-tracker/README.md

 ## 🔐 Demo Credentials

-[cite_start]The application comes with a login form configured for specific roles[cite: 380, 381]:
+The application comes with a login form configured for specific roles:

 | Role | Email | Password | Access Level |
 | :--- | :--- | :--- | :--- |